 In this article, we are going to explore what makes woven wire so great for transmission filters, how much they cost, and some of the challenges associated with implementing it successfully.

-What is a Transmission Filter?
+What is a Automotive Transmission Filter?

-There are all kinds of shapes and designs of transmission filters.
+There are all kinds of shapes and designs of automotive transmission filters.
 Every car’s powertrain and needs are a little different.
 Regardless of the shape or size, the transmission filter serves the same purpose, to filter out contaminants from the transmission fluid.

 A transmission filter can be made from plastic, paper, wire mesh or other synthetic material.

-What Does a Transmission Filter Do?
+What Does an Automotive Transmission Filter Do?

 The powertrain is one of the most complex and expensive components of a car.
 Each component must be designed to optimize the performance of the overall unit.
 One of those important components is the transmission filter.